 - Last: The HDMI Standby-Through function is activated on the input source selected at the time of setting the AV receiver to the "Standby" mode.

 - Off: The HDMI Standby Pass-Through function is disabled.

-Composite Video Inputs/Outputs: The Denon AVR-S660H is equipped with two composite video inputs and one composite video monitor output.
+Composite Video Inputs/Output: The Denon AVR-S660H is equipped with two composite video inputs and one composite video monitor output.
 The composite video inputs can only be output via the composite video monitor output (there is not HDMI upconversion).
 The composite video jacks only support up to 480i (not compatible with 480p, 720p, or 1080i/p).
 There are no component video inputs or outputs.

 Video Select Function: This receiver can display video from a different source on your connected TV during audio playback from CD (analog input only), Tuner, HEOS, or Phono.